haile12michael12/system-design-challenges/system-design-challenges-50/day04/README.md

 # Day 4 - Requirements Analyzer CLI

 ## Challenge Description
-Requirements Analyzer CLI - Command-line app that classifies inputs into 'functional' and 'non-functional' using NLP.
+Command-line app that classifies inputs into "functional" and "non-functional" using NLP.
 Goal: Practice requirement parsing.

 ## Learning Goals
 - Understand the core design trade-offs for this challenge